timClicks/juju/README.md

 That agent orchestrates infrastructure, manages applications through the product life cycle.
 Juju can manage bare metal, virtual hardware, containers and applications hosted by any substrate.
 The agent’s capabilities are confined by user permissions and all communication is fully encrypted.

-Juju allows you to deploy, configure, manage, maintain, and scale cloud applications quickly and efficiently. on public clouds, as well as on prem , OpenStack, Kubernetes and containers.
-You can use Juju from the command line or through its beautiful GUI.

 ## Next steps